Any student of fairytales will tell you

 For the longest time I thought

 To trigger the journey.
 And critically,

-No parents to stand in the way.
+No parents to stand in adventure’s way.

 As I grew older, I began to suspect that